 The College achieved the Quality in Careers Standard in May2022 (October 2018) or identifying changes which is the national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.

-Successful re-assessment against national other quality standards for CEIAG e.g. Matrix Standard, Gatsby Framework and other relevant agencies i.e. Ofsted and the Office for Students (OfS)
+Successful re-assessment against national other quality standards for CEIAG e.g. Matrix Standard, Gatsby Framework and other relevant agencies i.e. Ofsted, DfE statutory guidance and the Office for Students (OfS)

 Destinations of all previous students are received annually and used to inform course provision and guidance to staff and students.